 Dashboards

 Dashboards let you view and monitor your time-series data as a collection of charts.
-To create custom dashboards, you can use the Cloud Console or the Cloud Monitoring API.
+To create custom dashboards, you can use the Cloud console or the Cloud Monitoring API.

 The following image shows a custom dashboard with two charts: a quota chart on the left, and an API count chart on the right.